cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

         pwdhash = binascii.hexlify(pwdhash) #hashing the password with the salt producing 256 bits or 64 hex chars return (salt + pwdhash).decode('ascii') #total lenght is 128 chars or 512 bits
 ```

 Then create a function for registering.
 In our register system, we set several rules for our users:
+*For user 1, it's for very basic testing and more quickly logging into the app so it won't be applied by the rules following

 1. A valid username, email or password should be all at least 6 characters long.
 2. The user is required to fill out every textfield shown in the app.
 3. The user has to input the password twice to confirm the password.